tarantool/doc/doc/2.1/reference/reference_lua/swim.rst

 dissemination.
 It contains all the same fields as the dissemination, but all of them are mandatory, including payload even when payload size is 0.
-Anti-entropy eventually spreads changes which for any reason are not spread by the dissemination;
+Anti-entropy eventually spreads changes which for any reason are not spread by the dissemination.

 SWIM_QUIT subsection -- statement that the sender has left the cluster gracefully, for example via :ref:`swim_object:quit() <swim-quit>`,